zeitgeistpm/zeitgeist/zrml/global-disputes/README.md

 - `add_vote_outcome` - Add voting outcome to a global dispute in exchange for a constant fee.
 Errors if the voting outcome already exists or if the global dispute has not started or has already finished.
 - `vote_on_outcome` - Vote on existing voting outcomes by locking native tokens.
 Fails if the global dispute has not started or has already finished.
 - `unlock_vote_balance` - Return all locked native tokens in a global dispute.
 Fails if the global dispute is not concluded yet.
+- `purge_outcomes` - Purge all outcomes to allow the winning outcome owner(s) to get their reward.
+Fails if the global dispute is not concluded yet.
 - `reward_outcome_owner` - Reward the collected fees to the owner(s) of a voting outcome.
-Fails if the global dispute is not concluded yet.
+Fails if not all outcomes are already purged.

 #### Private Pallet API